Updated: Jul 21

 - Is quick to conform

 Low differentiation involves quite a bit of fear.
 When we have low differentiation, our identities are determined by our relationships.
 We need to be needed by others.
 We need others in order to feel whole and complete.
 If there is a need, there is little choice.
 When there is little choice, we don’t have to face the reality that our partners may not actually WANT us (1).
 The meaning our partners make of their choices has a direct impact on our identity.
 If a partner does not want you, their meaning of you not being good enough for them threatens your sense of self.
-You then feel vulnerable, rejected, and you integrate this message into your being.
+You then feel vulnerable, rejected, and you integrate this message into your belief system about yourself.
 You are no longer good enough.
 You are fused to this person and this relationship, even if you are no longer in it.

 If you relate to any of this article, you may eventually decide to begin the process of improving your level of differentiation, whether through therapy or not.
 Please remember that systems are affected by theirs parts; when we change, it forces others around us to change.
-Many individuals are not ready to change and will fight your differentiation in order to maintain homeostasis within themselves and within the relationship system.
+Many individuals are not ready to change and will fight your differentiation in order to maintain homeostasis within themselves and within the relationship.
 If your partner does not grow with you, your relationship may not flourish.
 You may feel tempted to stop differentiating to maintain the relationship.
 It is ultimately your choice how you approach this, and I encourage you to consider how much of yourself you may be sacrificing in order to feel complete.

 (1) Schnarch, D. (2009).
 Passionate marriage: Keeping love and intimacy alive in committed couples.
 New York, NY: W. W. Norton & Company